Collections

 Museum of the American Revolution

 Museum of the American Revolution includes 1 pass that allows admission for 2 adults and up to 4 children.
 Click the logo for more information, regular hours, and possible closures.
+Pass holders will receive a 10% discount on our Revolution on the (Virtual) Road Programs for adult learners.

 All passes can be found on our catalog.
 Passes can be placed on hold for a week by talking to a librarian or through our online catalog using a patron account.